Theory of superconductivity mediated by Rashba coupling in incipient ferroelectrics

-\emph{Conclusions.} We developed a minimal microscopic model for a linear Rashba-like coupling between a soft polar mode and conduction electrons, relevant for systems close to a polar instability.
-The explicit form of the electron-phonon Hamiltonian was derived for a $|\frac{3}{2},\pm \frac{3}{2} \rangle$ SOC band with a Slater polar phonon, believed to be relevant in a model incipient FE like STO.
-Indeed, the estimate of the bare linear Rashba-like coupling we obtained with the aid of ab-initio calculations for the lowest band of STO is found to be substantial, unlike previous estimates of the more standard gradient-like electron-phonon coupling.
-Extending this minimal Rashba-like coupling model to other systems with strong polar fluctuations should be straightforward, and will result in different electron-phonon coupling functions to the corresponding soft mode.
+\emph{Conclusions.} We developed a microscopic model for a linear Rashba-like coupling between a soft polar mode and conduction electrons, relevant for systems close to a polar instability.
+The explicit form of the electron-phonon Hamiltonian was derived for a $|\frac{3}{2},\pm \frac{3}{2} \rangle$ SOC band with a Slater polar phonon, believed to be relevant in STO.
+Indeed, the estimate of the bare linear Rashba-like coupling we obtained with the aid of \emph{ab initio} calculations for the lowest band of STO is found to be substantial, unlike previous estimates of the gradient-like coupling.

-Following the standard weak-coupling approach, we studied the even and odd-parity Cooper channels by considering the effective interaction arising from the Rashba-like deformation potential.
-In agreement with what was found in previous works which considered odd-parity fluctuations as a pairing mechanism, we find that the leading s-wave SC channel is followed by an attractive sub-leading odd-parity channel.

-Using the estimated bare Rashba coupling $g_{TO}$ for the lowest band of STO together with experimental parameters, we obtained a BCS coupling $\lambda$ for the leading s-wave solution.
-While its value cannot explain $T_c$ in a spatially uniform scenario at the lowest densities, it may explain it in the presence of inhomogeneities.
-Our approach can be easily extended to other incipient ferroelectrics or to interfaces.
+Following a weak-coupling approach, we studied the even and odd-parity Cooper channels by considering the effective interaction arising from the Rashba-like deformation potential.
+We found that the leading s-wave channel is followed by an attractive $p$-wave state.
+Using the estimated bare Rashba coupling $g_{TO}$ for the lowest band of STO, we obtained a BCS coupling $\lambda$ for the $s$-wave solution in the low- and intermediate-density regimes.
+While its value can only explain $T_c$ in a spatially uniform scenario at intermediate densities, for the dilute one-band regime it may explain it in the presence of inhomogeneities due to a local softening of the FE mode.
+Our approach can be extended to other incipient ferroelectrics and interfaces~\cite{reyren2007,han2014two,liu2021two}.